Buddhism: The Buddha

 According to early texts such as the Pali Ariyapariyesanā-sutta ("The discourse on the noble quest", MN 26) and its Chinese parallel at MĀ 204, Gautama was moved by the suffering (dukkha) of life and death, and its endless repetition due to rebirth.
-He thus set out on a quest to find liberation from suffering (also known as "nirvana").
-Early texts and biographies state that Gautama first studied under two teachers of meditation, namely Āḷāra Kālāma (Sanskrit: Arada Kalama) and Uddaka Ramaputta (Sanskrit: Udraka Ramaputra), learning meditation and philosophy, particularly the meditative attainment of "the sphere of nothingness" from the former, and "the sphere of neither perception nor non-perception" from the latter.
+He therefore set out on a quest to find liberation from suffering (also known as "nirvana").
+Early texts and biographies state that Gautama first studied under two meditation teachers, Āḷāra Kālāma (Sanskrit: Arada Kalama) and Uddaka Ramaputta (Sanskrit: Udraka Ramaputra), learning meditation and philosophy, particularly the meditative attainment of "the sphere of nothingness" from the former and "the sphere of neither perception nor non-perception" from the latter.
 (Note: The earliest Buddhist biographies of the Buddha mention these Vedic-era teachers.
 Outside of these early Buddhist texts, these names do not appear, which has led some scholars to raise doubts about the historicity of these claims.
 According to Alexander Wynne, the evidence suggests that Buddha studied under these Vedic-era teachers and they "almost certainly" taught him, but the details of his education are unclear.)

-Finding these teachings to be insufficient to attain his goal, he turned to the practice of severe asceticism, which included a strict fasting regime and various forms of breath control.
-This too fell short of attaining his goal, and then he turned to the meditative practice of dhyana.
-He famously sat in meditation under a Ficus religiosa tree—now called the Bodhi Tree—in the town of Bodh Gaya and attained "Awakening" (Bodhi).
+Finding these teachings insufficient to attain his goal, he turned to the practice of severe asceticism, which included a strict fasting regime and various forms of breath control.
+This too did not lead to his goal, and he then turned to the meditative practice of dhyana.
+He sat in meditation under a Ficus religiosa tree now called the Bodhi Tree – in the town of Bodh Gaya and attained "Awakening" (Bodhi).

-According to various early texts like the Mahāsaccaka-sutta, and the Samaññaphala Sutta, on awakening, the Buddha gained insight into the workings of karma and his former lives, as well as achieving the ending of the mental defilements (asavas), the ending of suffering, and the end of rebirth in saṃsāra.
-This event also brought certainty about the Middle Way as the right path of spiritual practice to end suffering.
-As a fully enlightened Buddha, he attracted followers and founded a Sangha (monastic order).
+According to various early texts, such as the Mahāsaccaka-sutta, and the Samaññaphala Sutta, upon awakening the Buddha gained insight into the workings of karma and his former lives, as well as achieving the ending of the mental defilements (asavas), the ending of suffering, and the end of rebirth in saṃsāra.
+This event also confirmed for him the Middle Way as the correct path of spiritual practice to end suffering.
+As an awakened Buddha, he attracted followers and founded a Sangha (monastic order).
 He spent the rest of his life teaching the Dharma he had discovered, and then died, achieving "final nirvana", at the age of 80 in Kushinagar, India.

-The Buddha's teachings were propagated by his followers, which in the last centuries of the 1st millennium BCE became various Buddhist schools of thought, each with its own basket of texts containing different interpretations and authentic teachings of the Buddha; these over time evolved into many traditions of which the more well known and widespread in the modern era are Theravada, Mahayana and Vajrayana Buddhism.
+The Buddha's teachings were propagated by his followers.
+In the last centuries of the 1st millennium BCE, these teachings developed into various Buddhist schools of thought, each with its own collection of texts containing different interpretations and of the Buddha's authentic teachings.
+Over time, these evolved into many traditions, of which the more well-known and widespread in the modern era are Theravada, Mahayana and Vajrayana Buddhism.